ut-ldma/ut-ldma.github.io/prelab.md

 Other wise please sign up here [```https://wandb.ai```](https://wandb.ai), or follow the instruction here [```https://docs.wandb.ai/quickstart```](https://docs.wandb.ai/quickstart).

+Below we show the Wandb webpage, click on the top right to signup.
+()[fig/wandb]

 ### Clone the code and start the training

 Once you have set up the ```wandb``` account, you can clone the code inside the docker shell